 North South Economic Corridor (NSEC), as one of the nine corridors1 in GMS2, remains to be the flagship project under economic cooperation program of ADB (Asia Development Bank) in terms of demographic situation, traffic volume, connectivity, processing, markets and export nodes.
-Along this corridor, the current traffic volume is likely the highest considering its endpoint, Bangkok, Thailand, although in northern section, part ofthe exports might divert toHai Phong, Viet Nam.
-In addition, the connectivity could be demonstrated by 5 airports along the route (5 are international airports), proximity to railroad3 and access to sea ports4 Further, large concentration of Economic Zones (EZ's) around Bangkok(The United Kingdom of Thailand) and Border Economic Zone (BEZ) at border crossings facilitate the
+Along this corridor, the current traffic volume is likely the highest considering its endpoint, Bangkok, Thailand, although in northern section, part of the exports might divert toHai Phong, Viet Nam.
+In addition, the connectivity could be demonstrated by 5 airports along the route (5 are international airports), proximity to railroad3and access to sea ports4.Further, large concentration of Economic Zones (EZ's) around Bangkok(The United

-1Currently, nine corridors in the GMS are: 1)North-South Corridor: Kunming to Bangkok; 2) Eastern Corridor: Kunming to Ca Mau; 3) East-West Corridor:Mawlamyine to Da Nang; 4) Southern Corridor: Dawei to QuyNhon/Vung Tau; 5) Southern Coastal Corridor: Bangkok to Nam Can; 6) Central Corridor: Kunming to Sihanoukville/Sattahip; 7) Northern Corridor: Fangcheng to Tamu; 8)Western Corridor: Tamu to Mawlamyine; 9) North eastern Corridor: Thanh Hoa to Bangkok/Laem Chabang.
+1Currently, nine corridors in the GMS are: 1)North-South Corridor: Kunming to Bangkok; 2) Eastern Corridor: Kunming to Ca Mau; 3) East-West Corridor: Mawlamyine to Da Nang; 4) Southern Corridor: Dawei to QuyNhon/Vung Tau; 5) Southern Coastal Corridor: Bangkok to Nam Can; 6) Central Corridor: Kunming to Sihanoukville/Sattahip; 7) Northern Corridor: Fangcheng to Tamu; 8)Western Corridor: Tamu to Mawlamyine; 9) North eastern Corridor: Thanh Hoa to Bangkok/Laem Chabang.

-2The Greater Mekong Subregion (GMS) is a natural economic area bound together by the Mekong River, covering 2.6 million square kilometers and a combined population of around 326 million (2013).
+2The Greater Mekong Subregion (GMS) is a natural economic area bound together by the Mekong River, covering 2.6 million square kilometers and a combined population of around 326 million(2013).